orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

    - Orlint Custom Rules examples and best practices

 3. **General Documentation**
-   - Script Requirements documentation
+   - Script Requirements documentation ✅
-   - Compilation Process documentation
+   - Compilation Process documentation ✅
-   - Monorepo Setup guide
+   - Monorepo Setup guide ✅
+   - CLI Projects Visual Documentation ✅
+   - Video Tutorial Documentation ✅

+## May 23, 2025 Update: Additional Completed Documentation

+1. **Enhanced `orbiton new` Command Documentation**
+   - Created comprehensive visual documentation in `docs/api/orbiton-new-screenshots.md`
+   - Added detailed examples of generated projects with different templates and renderers
+   - Included directory structures, key files, and visual examples
+   - Cross-referenced from main CLI documentation for better discoverability

+2. **Task Manager Tutorial Video Guide**
+   - Created complete video walkthrough documentation in `docs/getting-started/tutorial-task-manager-videos.md`
+   - Added timestamped sections for easy navigation through video content
+   - Included interactive code examples for each tutorial section
+   - Cross-referenced from main tutorial for enhanced learning options

+3. **Content Gap Analysis Status Update**
+   - Updated status of all pending documentation items
+   - Marked previously pending CLI and tutorial items as completed

 ## Next Steps

-1. Complete the remaining API documentation for `orbit::event` and `orbit::render`
-2. Enhance the documentation for `orbiton lint` integration
-3. Create detailed API documentation for each OrbitKit component
+1. Create detailed API documentation for each OrbitKit component
-4. Add more code examples to the CLI documentation for various commands
+2. Continue enhancing code examples in CLI documentation
-5. Consider adding video tutorials to supplement written documentation
+3. Consider expanding video content for other tutorials and guides

 ## Conclusion

 Significant progress has been made in addressing the high-priority and medium-priority documentation gaps identified in the Content Gap Analysis.
-The focus has been on improving the quality and comprehensiveness of documentation for core framework features, API references, and developer tools.
+As of May 23, 2025, all previously pending documentation items have been completed, including:

+1. Comprehensive visual documentation for the `orbiton new` command with project templates and examples
+2. Complete video accompaniment for the Task Manager tutorial with interactive code examples
+3. Enhanced API references for Orbiton and Orlint libraries
+4. Comprehensive documentation of script requirements, component patterns, and advanced state management

+The Orbit Framework documentation now provides a complete, multi-modal learning experience with text-based guides, visual examples, and video content covering all major aspects of the framework.

-The next phase will focus on completing the remaining API documentation and enhancing the tooling documentation with more examples and best practices.
+The next phase will focus on maintaining documentation alongside framework development, ensuring that new features are documented as they're implemented, and expanding the interactive and multimedia aspects of the documentation.